Alpattex/Library/README.md

 ## Usage

-1. Open the web app in your browser.
+1. Click on the "New Book" button to open the modal.
-2. Click the "NEW BOOK" button to add a new book.
+2. Enter the details of the new book (Author, Title, Pages, Read status).
-3. Fill in the book details in the provided form.
+3. Click "Add Book" to save the book to your library.
-4. Click "Add Book" to add the book to your library.
+4. View your library with a table displaying all added books.

 ## Enhancements

 - To enhance the design further, consider customizing the styles in `styles.css`.
-- Add more features such as book categories, sorting options, or a search function.
+- Add more features such as book categories, sorting options, or a search function based on your preferences.

 ## Contributing